gdm413229/swwmgz_m/ExtendedLore.md

 - Iteration ~3.56542e208: Azadeku is erased by a Chaos Walker known as The Grinning Man, who takes over the world they created.
 Project .Blank begins.
 - ~2730000 BC: The mad dictator god Nedoshiaan is assassinated.
-- 50803 BC: Administrator Noskas Kurenai is spawned from the void, creates the world of Novoskhana.
+- March 20, 50803 BC: Administrator Noskas Kurenai is spawned from the void, creates the world of Novoskhana.
 - 45306 BC: The Eternal Undying Empire of Novoskhana is founded.
 - 13903 BC: The Kurenai Kingdom is founded.
 - 10675 BC: After a long absence, Father Nostros returns to the Kurenai Kingdom followed by an army of demonic creatures, he takes over and forces everyone else out.
 The old Kurenai Kingdom becomes what is now known as Hell.
-- 4673 BC: Prince Admun is born.
+- November 6, 4673 BC: Prince Admun is born.
 - 4648 BC: Prince Admun's parents are assassinated, he is appointed as King.
 - 4607 BC: Seras Tonkebis, Admun's personal advisor, executes his plan to take the throne.
 Admun is forced into exile on the remote Egyptian colony of the